Storytelling

 • The Tale of Genji

-The Tale of Genji – Full Audiobook Summary The Tale of Genji (Genji Monogatari), written by Murasaki Shikibu in the early 11th century, is considered the world’s first novel and a masterpiece of Japanese literature.
+Summary The Tale of Genji (Genji Monogatari), written by Murasaki Shikibu in the early 11th century, is considered the world’s first novel and a masterpiece of Japanese literature.
 Set in the imperial court of Heian-era Japan, it follows the life and loves of Hikaru Genji, the “Shining Prince.”
-Through…
+Through a tapestry of romance, political intrigue, and…

 • Bleak House by Charles Dickens – Audiobook

-Bleak House by Charles Dickens – Audiobook Charles Dickens’ Bleak House is a towering literary achievement—part mystery, part social critique, and wholly gripping.
+Charles Dickens’ Bleak House is a towering literary achievement—part mystery, part social critique, and wholly gripping.
 This long-form audiobook adaptation brings the masterwork to life, allowing modern listeners to fully experience the grim realities and rich tapestry of Victorian England through immersive narration and atmospheric production.
-Whether you’re…
+Whether you’re revisiting a classic or discovering it for…

 • The Adventures of Reddy Fox – Free AudioBook